pingcap/docs/dev/reference/tools/br/use-case.md

 #### Performance tuning

-If the resource usage of TiKV does not become an obvious bottleneck during the backup process, you can try to increase the value of `--concurrency` which is `128` by default.
+If the resource usage of TiKV does not become an obvious bottleneck during the restoration process, you can try to increase the value of `--concurrency` which is `128` by default.
 See the following example:

 {{< copyable "shell-regular" >}}